team113sanger/lucamotion/README.md

 In brief, the pipeline takes a set CRAM files containing CRISPR reads (alongside their indexes) a set of CRISPR library files containing guide sequences, and an experiment file and generates counts for each of the guides in the CRISPR library file.

 ## Inputs
-`samples`: Path to a sample list - pointing to a set of CRAM files and their indexes.
+`samples`: Path to a sample list file that pointing to a set of CRAM files and their indexes (see `tests/testdata/sample_list.txt`) for an example.
 `reference_genome`: Path to the reference genome used in generating CRAM files `experiment_file`: Path to a CRISPR-lib-matching experiment file `.yaml`.
 See [LUCA](https://gitlab.internal.sanger.ac.uk/casm/crispr/crispr-lib-matching) for a more thorough explanation.
 `library_file_directory`: Path to a directory containing the guide sequence files used in a screen